The Course in Christian Studies is a two year course exploring the Christian Faith with others, delivered weekly in local centres around the diocese.

 Each January there will be centres in each of the three Episcopal Areas.

 Groups usually meet weekly.
-All necessary reading and preparatory material is provided and group members commit to spending a few hours each week in preparation for the group session.
+All necessary reading and preparatory material is provided via the website and group members commit to spending a few hours each week in preparation for the group session.
 They are led by ordained and lay tutors and include people from all kinds of churches.
 The group learns from the tutors, the Bible and the reading material provided, and from each other.
 Certificates are presented at the end of the course in a Cathedral service.

 The assignments which are set, always give the option of interacting with the learning material at a greater depth and are in the form of either a short piece of writing, a recording of a talk, a portfolio, or designing a leaflet.
 You can choose not to complete any assignments at all and receive an ‘attendance’ certificate – but most students enjoy the opportunity of engaging further with the course through this enhanced study.